How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 • High vagal tone

-• Some medications (like beta-blockers)
+• Some medications (such as beta-blockers)

 • Low potassium levels